 A: Bone marrow transplantation is a proven cure for patients with aplastic anemia, some leukemias, lymphomas, and diseases of the immune system.

 A: Initially, bone marrow donors were sought only among family members.
 However, approximately 70% of patients needing a transplant do not have a family member who is a compatible donor.
 Through HLA typing, non-related compatible donors can be identified and used successfully in a bone marrow transplant.

 Q: How is a donor matched to a patient?

 A: When you register to become a donor, you provide a cheek swab sample.
 From that sample, we are able to obtain what is called your ’tissue type’ or your ‘HLA type’.
 This string of markers is what we use to match a patient to a donor.

 Q: What is HLA?

 A: HLA stands for Human Leukocyte Antigens, they are ‘markers’ on the white blood cells.
 These antigens are inherited characteristics, just as is the color of one’s eyes and hair or skin.
 In a tissue transplant, the closer the match in HLA type between the donor and the recipient, the greater the chance that the transplant will be successful.
-Due to these genetic factors, patients have the best chance of finding a donor who is the same racial or ethnic background.
+Due to these genetic factors, patients have the best chance of finding a donor who is the same racial background.